ESRC-CDRC/ihm_accessibility/README.md

-# Inclusive and Healthy Mobility
+# IHM Accessibility Analysis

-This repo contains code and instructions for the computation of accessibility based on ATCO-CIF/GTFS bus timetables and either OpenStreetMap or Ordnance Survey ITN data.
+This repository is a collection of code required for the computation of accessibility based on bus timetables and Ordnance Survey ITN network data.
+The goal of the analysis is to better understand long term shifts in accessibility to key POIs such as hospital, supermarkets and retail centres.

-Instructions for the creation of the various constituent datasets and running the analysis can be seen in the wiki.
+Instructions for the computation of accessibility are provided in the project Wiki.

+The following work has been completed as part of the Inclusive and Healthy Mobility project at UCL.
+For further details about the project see https://www.cdrc.ac.uk/research/healthymobility/.

+ESRC Project Code: ES/P010741/1